ada-lang-io/ada-lang-io/docs/arm/AA-Annex N.md

 as are a bunch of other things.
 See the [tracking issue](https://github.com/ada-lang-io/ada-lang-io/issues/20)
 :::
-This Annex contains informal descriptions of some terms used in this Reference Manual.
-To find more formal definitions, look the term up in the index.
+This paragraph was deleted.{AI95-00437-01} {AI12-0443-1}

+Informal definitions of various terms are now found in 1.3.